Post (international work)

 Before exiting the European Union, Ofcom was an active participant in the European Regulators’ Group for Post (ERGP) formed by the postal regulators of the EU and EEA Member States, which gives expert advice to the European Commission on postal regulatory issues.

-We will continue to cooperate with ERGP as appropriate under the terms of the Withdrawal Agreement, and to collaborate with European counterparts to exchange best practices for dealing with common challenges.
+We continue to cooperate with ERGP as appropriate, and to collaborate with European counterparts to exchange best practices for dealing with common challenges.